25 Best Ways to Save Money at Whole Foods

 Increase your app-etite

 This tip is also straight from Whole Foods.
 Every store has trained butchers and meat cutters who cut to order.
-Since the store buys the whole animal, lesser known cuts of meat can be a great value.
+Because the store buys the whole animal, lesser-known cuts of meat can be a great value.
 Look for budget-friendly pricing on lesser-known cuts such as boneless sirloin, flat iron steak, or skirt steak.

 Go easy on the eggs at the salad bar

 We've all been there.
 You create a salad masterpiece and it rings up at $17.
 Remember, it's pay-by-weight at the salad bar, says McMordie.
 "So, keep that in mind when you're loading up your salad with heavy items like boiled eggs, broccoli, and all those pretty grain salads!" she says.
 And there's no shame if you head over to the bulk section to buy dense nuts to top your salad with.
 With the entire salad bar for your taking, here's how to Build Salads that Will Help You Lose Weight.